 Service Level Agreements SLAs for quality critical applications and novel negotiation mechanisms -The SLA-Ready Common Reference Model (CRM 1st iteration, June 2016) describes, promotes and supports the uptake of cloud service level agreements, by providing a common understanding of SLAs for cloud services.
 It provides a common understanding of SLAs for cloud services, integrating: SLA components like terminology; SLA attributes; Service Level Objectives (SLOs); guidelines; best practices. -The Dynamic Real-time Infrastructure Planner (DRIP) subsystem in SWITCH prepares the execution of the applications by creating a Service Level Agreement with the resource provider(s), and deploying the platform required by the application. -SPECS proposes an advanced Security SLA Model, as an extension of WS-Agreement, that enable to concretely represent security in SLAs.
 Moreover SPECS offers a Security Metric Catalogue, built on top of existing standard and tools offered at the state of the art.
-SPECS offers a Security SLA for multi-cloud applications. -MUSA studies how to offer Security SLA for multi-cloud applications. -RAPID builds tools that monitor offloaded performance of tasks when executed on the cloud.
+SPECS offers a Security negotiation module, devoted to negotiate SLAs according to end users needs. -MUSA studies how to offer Security SLA for multi-cloud applications. -RAPID builds tools that monitor offloaded performance of tasks when executed on the cloud.
 The SLA model will provide the mean to access to the monitoring information related to the agreed QoS aspects, in such a way it will be possible to determine whether SLAs are being fulfilled or not.
-It will be able to deal with several monitoring platforms, since it allows for customization through a system of plug-ins.
-New models of services Novel composition model for infrastructures: application aware F Quality assurance QoS and QoE -In iKaaS, service quality related metrics have been identified and are being considered by the service provisioning mechanisms.
+It will be able to deal with several monitoring platforms, since it allows for custo mization through a system of plug-ins.
+New models of services Novel composition model for infrastructures: application aware -At the core idea of the SWITCH environment, a new development and execution model, an application-infrastructure co- programming and control model, will be developed for time-critical Cloud applications.
+The new model brings together the application composition, execution environment customisation, and runtime control, which are normally treated in separated processes, into one optimisation loop based on the time critical requirements.
+Quality assurance QoS and QoE -In iKaaS, service quality related metrics have been identified and are being considered by the service provisioning mechanisms.
 The Dynamic Real-time Infrastructure Planner (DRIP) subsystem in SWITCH prepares the execution of the applications by semantic modelling and linking of different QoS/ QoE attributes and defining an optimal virtual runtime environment from one or more Cloud providers. -The INPUT framework exploits the monitoring of network and cloud QoS, and the perceived QoE of end-customer in order to enable a smart and energy-efficient management of resources. -RAPID take into account QoS/QoE attributes in order to select the appropriate accelerators per client.
 The QoS attributes of a task/application are instructed by the developer at implementation time.
 The SLAM monitors if these QoS attributes are satisfied, and notify the user if this is not the case.
 Virtualization technology Performance increase in virtualised IO -RAPID uses OpenStack platform with KVM hypervisor on the cloud side to host different flavors of virtual machines.
 Each virtual machine will accommodate one acceleration server.

-Table 7 Identified topics & recommendations
+Table 6 Identified topics & recommendations